Creating a Health-Conscious Workplace

 Health management initiatives

-Tokuyama has a company-wide health management basic plan designed to foster employees’ mental and physical health and promote measures against lifestyle diseases.
-The plan has the goals of raising individual health awareness, keeping the rate of findings on health checkups at 44% or less, and reducing the rate of leave taken due to health problems .
-The Company is taking various actions including such priority initiatives as the Smart Life Program, health guidance and fighting lifestyle diseases, and promoting mental health care.
+In addition, under the two goals of promoting employees' mental and physical health and preventing lifestyle diseases, Tokuyama carries out a range of activities with an emphasis on improving individual health awareness, maintaining or reducing the rate of findings on health checkups, reducing the rate of leave taken due to health problems, promoting the Smart Life Program, health guidance and lifestyle disease countermeasures, and mental health care.

 ■ Promoting the Smart Life Program